 That now that a lot of digital marketing stuff is coming out and a lot of easier ways to connect with people.
 I see, I leverage athletes.
 I tell people like you just said, tell athletes, you know, learn some of that stuff on your own.
-Maybe go to school for business or to be an agent that’s the double dip feature and letting them know that, Hey man, you have, you pay a lot of taxes, right.
-As much stuff off as you possibly. so based on your knowledge and an expertise, what’s the future.
+Maybe go to school for business or to be an agent that’s the double dip feature and let them know that, Hey man, you have, you pay a lot of taxes, right?
+As much stuff off as possible. so based on your knowledge and expertise, what’s the future?
 What do you think?
 You know, it’s kind of just mentioned that before it’s marketing, but do you see anymore, you know, stuff when it comes to digital marketing or branding and marketing in general that you see the future of for athletes?
-Yeah, I think, for, for athletes then my partner and I am a coroner, Jeremiah and I came up with this concept called the athlete entrepreneur.
+Yeah, I think, for, for athletes then my partner and I are a coroner, Jeremiah and I came up with this concept called the athlete entrepreneur.

 Rodell Razor (39:33):

-like athletes are in most part W2 employees, to the league that they represent that they’re representing. so like you said, they pay high, super high taxes because they are employees.
+like athletes are for the most part W2 employees, to the league that they represent that they’re representing. so like you said, they pay high, super high taxes because they are employees.
 They’re not business owners.
-I think the future is so many people talk about like the Michael Jordans deal with Nike, how, like he’s getting ripped off and we could have done it somewhat better on his own blah, blah, blah, Michael Jordan didn’t have the infrastructure to do what Nike did for Michael Jordan either.
-Like he had the brand and that’s where a lot of people, they think I have the brand that means I can go do it.
+I think the future is so many people talk about like the Michael Jordan deal with Nike, how, like he’s getting ripped off and we could have done it somewhat better on his own blah, blah, blah, Michael Jordan didn’t have the infrastructure to do what Nike did for Michael Jordan either.
+Like he had the brand and that’s where a lot of people, think I have the brand which means I can go do it.
 And that’s not true.
-You need the infrastructure of the business operating systems on the backend busy shooting hoops and winning dunk contest and winning championships.
+You need the infrastructure of the business operating systems on the backend busy shooting hoops and winning dunk contests and winning championships.
 He didn’t have the team, the marketing, the branding, how many he’s selling more shoes now retired.